 The Sub-Fund will primarily invest in and/or take its exposures to the asset classes, instruments and strategies by employing a multi-manager approach whereby the Sub-Fund's assets may be allocated across one or more third-party asset management groups that are considered by the Manager to be leading managers in their respective fields.
 The manager selection process follows a multi-faceted approach initially applying quantitative techniques to identify good strategies, including assessing the manager's track record and looking at, among others, the size of the asset manager, quality of track record including length, consistency, and risk taken to deliver performance.
-This is followed by an indepth qualitative analysis looking at the parent company, people, investment process, performance and risk processes of the manager to determine if any given strategies, long only plus leverage strategies, market neutral strategies and long / synthetic short strategies, as further detailed below.
+This is followed by an indepth qualitative analysis looking at the parent company, people, investment process, performance and risk processes of the manager to determine if any given strategy is appropriate for investment.
+Such strategies may include but are not limited to long only strategies, long only plus leverage strategies, market neutral strategies and long / synthetic short strategies, as further detailed below.
 Allocations to any such third-party asset manager(s) appointed will be made using quantitative and qualitative analysis to determine the best overall portfolio taking into account UCITS restrictions, desired exposure to various themes, the level of conviction in the third-party asset manager(s) and the desired risk/return profile of the Sub-Fund.